 As you can see, exporting directly from Gravity Forms is effective and straightforward.
 However, this method isn’t without its downsides.

 Why is that a problem?
-Because handing out admin accounts to everyone who needs access to the data isn’t the best thing from a website security standpoint.
+Because handing out Admin accounts to everyone who needs access to the data isn’t a good idea from a website security standpoint.

 Exporting Gravity Forms Entries to PDF